sujalvk888/Docscope-AI/README.md

 # ⚙️ Installation

-Follow the steps below to set up **DocScope AI** on your local machine.
+Follow the steps below to set up **Infidocs AI** on your local machine.

 ## 📋 Prerequisites